scottolivermorgan/NAS_drive/README.md

 On network connected computer open Powershell:
 ``ssh <username>@192.168.1.x -v``

+if first time connecting will be prompted for ssh fingerprint, type yes __note__ if this has been done before and is freash installation, navigate to C://users/user/.ssh/known_hosts and delete privious fingerprint.

 Clone this repo:
 ``git clone https://github.com/scottolivermorgan/NAS_drive.git``
 _note_ if the following error occurs: